VantageDiscovery/vantage-ui-templates/README.md

   1) run command: ``` pnpm build ```- that will create dist folder with .js modules and index.d.ts with declarations for ts types
   2) run command:``` npm link ```- locally link our package
   3) in repository you want to use our package run command:``` npm link vantage_demo_template_test@0.0.0 ```
-  4) import function/types from vantage_demo_templete_test
+  4) import function/types from vantage_demo_template_test
-  5) for fast render demo use generateTempleteWithConfig(config) function
+  5) for fast render demo use generateTemplateWithConfig(config) function

 Everythink exported in index.ts file will be exposed in npm package